cidadania/e-cidadania/README.rst

 Collaborate
 -----------

 * **Developing** You can take the last code from the repository and experiment with it.
 When you're done, you can send us a "Merge request".
+Please check the `How To Contribute <http://code.ecidadania.org/wiki/HowToContribute>` page.

 * **Documenting** Right now the documentation is a bit insufficient.
 If you want to document e-cidadania, feel free to do it.
 We use Sphinx (1.1.3) to generate the documents.

-* **Translating** e-cidadania achieves to be international.
-If you want to translate it to your language just follow the steps in the documentation an send your catalog to us, we will include it ASAP.
+* **Translating**  You can contribute translating e-cidadania from its page on `Transifex <http://www.transifex.net/projects/p/ecidadania/>`.
+If you need a language that is not available, ask for it from Transifex and we will create it ASAP.

 * **Bug reporting** You can report the bugs you find in the application in this trac: http://code.ecidadania.org